publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVIII/ptB/m__us_usc_t12_s2279bb–1.md

         (1) __Credit and interest rate risk__

-            The amount of regulatory capital determined by applying the risk-based capital test under subsection (a) of this section to the Corporation, adjusted to account for foreign exchange risk.
+            The amount of regulatory capital determined by applying the risk-based capital test under subsection (a) to the Corporation, adjusted to account for foreign exchange risk.

         (2) __Management and operations risk__

-            To provide for management and operations risk, 30 percent of the amount of regulatory capital determined by applying the risk-based capital test under subsection (a) of this section to the Corporation.
+            To provide for management and operations risk, 30 percent of the amount of regulatory capital determined by applying the risk-based capital test under subsection (a) to the Corporation.

     (d) __Specified contents__